stratusjerry/imdb-sqlite/README.md

     usage: imdb-sqlite [OPTIONS]

-    Imports imdb tsv interface files into a new sqlitedatabase.
-Fetches them from imdb if not present onthe machine.
+    Imports imdb tsv interface files into a new sqlite database.
+Fetches them from imdb if not present on the machine.

     optional arguments:
       -h, --help       show this help message and exit